Middlesex County, New Jersey: Transportation

+Roads and Highways

 Middlesex County hosts various county roads, state routes, US routes, and interstate highways, as well as toll highways.
 As of May 2010, the county had a total of 2584.38 mi of roadways, of which 2118.08 mi were maintained by the municipality, 292.16 mi by Middlesex County and 131.48 mi by the New Jersey Department of Transportation, 41.49 mi by the New Jersey Turnpike Authority and 1.17 mi by the Port Authority of New York and New Jersey.

 County roads include CR 501, CR 514, CR 516 (only in Old Bridge), CR 520 (only in Old Bridge), CR 522, CR 527, CR 529, CR 531, CR 535, and CR 539 (only in Cranbury).

 The state routes are: Route 18, Route 26 (only in North Brunswick – entirely concurrent with Livingston Avenue), Route 27, Route 28, Route 32, Route 33 (only in Monroe Township), Route 34 (only in Old Bridge), Route 35, Route 91 (concurrent with Jersey Avenue in North Brunswick and entering New Brunswick), Route 171, Route 172 (only in New Brunswick), Route 184 and Route 440.

 U.S. Routes include: Route 1, Route 9, Route 1/9 (only in Woodbridge) and Route 130.

 The county also includes some limited access highways and Interstates as well.
 Middlesex County hosts the southern end of I-287 which turns into Route 440 that connects to the Outerbridge Crossing.
 The Garden State Parkway passes through the eastern part of the county, which features nine interchanges and the northern start/end of the split-roadways (Express & Local Lanes).
 The New Jersey Turnpike carries I-95 through the center of the county.
 The Turnpike has five interchanges in Middlesex County: Exit 12 in Carteret, Exit 11 in Woodbridge, Exit 10 in Edison, Exit 9 in East Brunswick and Exit 8A in Monroe Township.

-The New Jersey Department of Transportation is upgrading the Route 18 "avenue" to a freeway between the Route 1 interchange all the way up to the new 18 Extension in Piscataway.
+The New Jersey Department of Transportation has upgraded the Route 18 "avenue" to a freeway between the Route 1 interchange all the way up to the new 18 Extension in Piscataway.

 The Turnpike Authority planned to build Route 92, which was to start near the intersection of Ridge Road & Route 1 in South Brunswick to Interchange 8A in Monroe Township.
 This plan was cancelled on December 1, 2006.

 The southern end of the "dual-dual" configuration (inner car lanes and outer truck lanes) used to be one mile south of Interchange 8A at the border of Cranbury and Monroe Township.
 It was relocated to Exit 6 in Mansfield Township in Burlington County after the Turnpike widening project was completed in early November 2014.